Prevent Colon Cancer by Blocking Growth of Colon Polyps (A True Experience)

 As I lay down on the operating table, ready for the procedure, the doctor ask me if I wanted to be awake and watch on a TV monitor how the colonoscope weaves its way into my colon.
 I asked him if it would be painful.
 He said there is hardly any pain, but more than pain, it is the discomfort that I had to put up with.
 I am a very curious person, and I certainly would not pass up an opportunity to be able to look at the insides of the colon even if I have to suffer some discomfort for the privilege.

 So there I was, laying on one side of my body and watching the procedure on a closed circuit television monitor.
 The colonoscope, or endoscope as it is also called, is a long, flexible tube about a centimeter in diameter.
 This is less than the diameter of an average stool.
 The colonoscope has a movable tip with multiple instrumentations for air, suction, light and a camera.

 As the colonoscope snaked its way up my colon, I watched in horror at seeing several tiny growths on the inner linings of my colon.
 Very much concerned, I ask the doctor if those were cancer growths.
 He said, “Don’t be alarmed, those are colon polyps that are not normally cancerous.
 I will clip some of them and send them for biopsy for further examination if any are cancerous.”

 I then asked: “Do all people have these polyps growing in their colons?”

 He responded: “No, not all the time.
 Some have a few of them like in your case, some don’t have any.
 It depends on the person’s life style and eating habits.
-Most people with colon polyps never develop cancer if the biopsy analysis show the polyps to be benign tumors.
-You will get a report in weeks’ time if there is anything to worry about.”
+Most people with colon polyps never develop cancer if the biopsy analysis shows the polyps to be benign tumors.
+You will get a report in a weeks’ time if there is anything to worry about.”

 Surely enough a week after the colonoscopy procedure the doctor’s office called me to say that everything was normal and there was no need for any treatment or further investigation.